All Episodes

 I wasn't a personal fan, political fan.

-I really did not like the guy when he was alive, but at the same time, as a basic, he is a Christian, as a human being, I would never wish death on him uh like that.
+But at the same time, as a basic, as a Christian, as a human being, I would never wish death on him like that.

-So there's this uh political tendency on the left that people complain about a lot of time that you'll see, and I think you're much more attuned to the differences among the left and establishment liberals than most people on the right are, to most people on the right, like Nancy Pelosi is the same as AOC, who's the same as Hassan Piker, who's the same as Chuck Schumer.
+And I think you're much more attuned to the differences among the left and establishment liberals than most people on the right are to most people on the right.

-It's kind of very similar to how people, a lot of people liberals see everybody on the right as this monolith and don't understand these very virulent differences.
+It's kind of very similar to how people, a lot of people, liberals see everybody on the right as this monolith and don't understand these very virulent differences.

-Uh, and one of the critiques is there's a huge number of people on the left who spend more time attacking AOC and Bernie Sanders for their failures than they do attacking, You know, who knows?
+And one of the critiques is there's a huge number of people on the left who spend more time attacking AOC and Bernie Sanders for their failures than they do attacking, you know, who knows, Joe Manchin or even people further to the right like Donald Trump.

 And I've always understood the reason why, but I've heard that critique made of you.

-I think it was one of the reasons Tucker Carlson and Candace Owens felt a need to kind of uh criticize you in a way that clearly reflected some personal anger, which is like, look, we're kind of on his side.
+I think it was one of the reasons Tucker Carlson and Candace Owens felt a need to kind of criticize you in a way that clearly reflected some personal anger, which is like, look, we're kind of on his side.

-We've we've made some personal risks to go way out there on his main topic, which is Israeli influence, uh, the influence of the Jewish lobby inside the United States, and yet he's done nothing but, you know, kind of made us public enemy number one.
+We've made some personal risks to go way out there on his main topic, which is Israeli influence, the influence of the Jewish lobby inside the United States.

-And then you have these other people like Charlie Kirk and Matt Walsh, who on first glance seem to have a lot more in common politically with you than differences, and those two have become your main focal points of criticism.
+And then you have these other people like Charlie Kirk and Matt Walsh who on first glance seem to have a lot more in common politically with you than differences.

 Now, like I said, I understand the reason for this.